-In case the demand letter doesn’t result in settling the debt, the issuer doesn’t reply, and misses the payment deadline set in the letter, you can take this action.
-Of course, you should view this as a last ditch effort.
+In case the demand letter doesn’t help, the issuer doesn’t reply, or misses the payment deadline set in the letter, you can take this action.
+Of course, you should view this as a last resort.

-The most obvious advice is: keep track of your balance!
-With the online and mobile banking options, and many applications available to help you keep track of your checkbook, it should be fairly easy to navigate.
+The most obvious advice is to keep track of your balance!
+With online and mobile banking options, and many applications available to help you keep track of your checkbook, it should be fairly easy to navigate.
 You just need to consider your situation carefully before making a decision.

-Lastly, you may opt for overdraft protection for your account.
+Lastly, you should consider overdraft protection for your account.
 You will be charged a bit extra, but it will cost you less than overdrafting would.
 All banks offer this sort of service, and with it, peace of mind knowing that you are safe even if you unintentionally overspend a bit.